 Originally from Seattle, Rabbi Sarah attended Stanford University, where she received a B.A. in Biology with studies in Environmental Health and Marine Biology.
 After college, Rabbi Sarah completed the Day School Leadership through Teaching (DeLeT) fellowship, and lived in the San Francisco Bay Area for six years, teaching at Gideon Hausner Jewish Day School and Brandeis Hillel Day School in San Francisco.
 She also has an impressive athletic background, having competed in IRONMAN competitions and other ultra-endurance events as an accomplished swimmer, runner, and cyclist.
-Rabbi Sarah currently lives in Los Angeles with her husband whom she met at Ramah in the Rockies during the camp’s inaugural summer of 2010.
+Rabbi Sarah currently lives in Foster City with her husband Nate and daughter Lielle.

 Nate has created leadership programs for experiential educational outfits, focusing on skill building and self-development, run logistics for summer camps, developed marketing plans for educational institutions and ran operations for outdoor youth organizations.
-He has earned a Masters in Instructional Leadership, and is in the last stages of an EdD in Educational Leadership and Change.
+He earned a Masters in Instructional Leadership and an EdD in Educational Leadership and Change.

 Rabbi Ariel Sholklapper is beyond thrilled to be working with Rabbi Sarah Shulman and the rest of the amazingly talented team of Ramah Galim.
 A Los Angeles native, he attended Camp Ramah in Ojai and spent many summers on staff as counselor, taught Yahadut, and worked with Ezra, their special needs vocational program.
 Camp played an integral role in his Jewish leadership development.